 Although the border guards are supposed to know their job, there are still stories around about some of them not being aware of the rights of spouses and trying to deny entry or impose penalties for overstaying the 90 days Schengen restriction.
-We ourselves have had two such border crossings so far where we may have been questioned by border guards and we had no problems whatsoever.
+We ourselves have had three such border crossings so far where we may have been questioned by border guards and we had no problems whatsoever.
 The first was from Greece to Turkey and back.
 The second was leaving Finland for St Petersburg after eight months continuously in Schengen then returning to Finland a few days later.
-On both occasions, my wife and I exited and re-entered Schengen with no questions and without even being asked for our marriage certificate.
+The third was leaving Spain for Morocco then returning nine weeks later.
+On all occasions, my wife and I exited and re-entered Schengen with no questions and without even being asked for our marriage certificate.

 You should also print, and carry a copy of this Handbook with you on your travels.
 Highlight and be familiar with the sections that apply to you.

 Schengen Border Checks for Spouses of EU Citizens

 As a spouse accompanying an EU citizen you should expect the following at a Schengen border:

 - You should only have to show the guard your spouse’s EU passport, your passport and be able to show your marriage certificate if requested

 - The guard should give your documents only the ‘minimum check’, which is defined as just checking that they are valid documents and show no signs of tampering, forgery or falsification

 - They should not ask anything about your travel plans, where you are staying, how much money you have to support yourself or question your Schengen entry or exit dates.

 - You can only be refused entry on genuine grounds of national security or public health.

 - Your passport is likely to be stamped unless you yourself have an EU or EEC identity card.